Have we any secrets here at lion.ie?

-In the world of life insurance, such salespeople are called tied agents as they are tied to one company.
+In life insurance, such salespeople are called tied agents as they are tied to one company.

 Someone working in AIB, KBC, PTSB and Ulster Bank can only advise on products from Irish Life.

-Someone working in Bank of Ireland can only advise on Bank of Ireland products.
+Someone working in the Bank of Ireland can only advise on Bank of Ireland products.

 When you’re shopping around for life insurance, make sure you can access products from all 6 life insurance providers.